Kembla Grange

 Kembla Grange demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 26.7% among residents aged 15+, surpassing the SA3 area average of 16.9%.
+The area's educational profile is notable regionally with university qualification rates at 26.7%, surpassing the SA3 average of 16.9%.
 Bachelor degrees are most prevalent at 19.3%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.6%).
-Vocational credentials are prominent, with 42.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.9% and certificates for 29.5%.
+Vocational credentials are held by 42.4% of residents aged 15+, with advanced diplomas at 12.9% and certificates at 29.5%.

-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
-This includes 11.2% in primary education, 5.7% in secondary education, and 4.5% pursuing tertiary education.
+Educational participation is high, with 30.2% currently enrolled in formal education, including 11.2% in primary, 5.7% in secondary, and 4.5% in tertiary education.

 Frequently Asked Questions - Education